 If one wants to see the connection of the church ministry management with infrastructure asset management, one needs to view the corporate and social aspect of the church.

-Yes, it is a religious institution, which primary concern is the spiritual upliftment, the faith building of its members but the church and her ministries are also built on brick-and-mortar that needs to be managed well, similar to managing infrastructure.
+Yes, it is a religious institution, which primary concern is the spiritual development and of its members but the church is also a corporate entity that needs to be managed well.

-Whether or not your church is formally registered as a corporation in the Companies Office (New Zealand) or Securities Commission (other countries), your church is a corporate body, which primary asset is the people.
+Whether or not your church is formally registered as a corporation in the Companies Office (New Zealand) or Securities Commission (other countries), your church is a corporate body.

-What are my infrastructure asset management learning that relates well to church ministry management?
+What infrastructure asset management learning that relates to church ministry management?

 Below are some of the learning I garnered, which principles and processes are applicable to the MAP toolkit that I’ve created:

-- The planning process in IAS enables government authorities to have a short-term or long-term outlook.
+- The planning process in infrastructure asset management enables government authorities to have a short-term or long-term outlook.

 - The importance of asset inventory and mapping